 Let’s start with what the U.S. News and World Report National College Rankings are.
 The rankings are simply a list of colleges ranked from best to worst.
 The colleges that participate are ranked on several categories, including graduation rates, retention, financial and faculty resources, student selectivity, peer and guidance counselor assessments, and alumni donation rates.
-Each these categories are weighted and then totaled to give colleges an end score.
+Each of these categories are weighted and then totaled to give colleges an end score.

 The data comes from a multitude of sources, but the largest percentage comes from an annual survey.
 In this survey, colleges report aggregate data according to the definitions provided by the Common Data Set.
 The Common Data Set is a list of definitions meant to standardize higher education reporting so that colleges can compare similar metrics.
 Because colleges all operate a little differently (length of term, aid resources, 2-year vs 4-year, etc.), the Common Data Set allows us to compare apples to apples.

 Now that we’ve established how the rankings are determined, let’s talk about why they are important to colleges and universities.
 Let’s first compare a higher education institution to a standard business.

 For a business to succeed it needs to attract as many customers as possible.
 It must also make sure that whatever service or product they offer is of the highest quality.
 Colleges and universities are the same way.
 The product and service they deliver is an education.
 To be successful financially, they need to attract as many students as possible.

 When it comes to education, success is measured by test scores, job placements, and many other factors.
 To score highly in these measures, colleges not only want to attract a large volume of students, but the highest caliber of students they can.